|

 Taxi

 The airport’s taxi stand is located on the ground level of Terminal 3.
-You can register with the attendant if there is a line.
+You can register with the

 Cost |